Your Chronogrammies Strategy: Owned, Earned, and Paid Media

 According to our studies, those who participate in paid media for Chronogrammies increase their chances of placing in the top three by 70%.
 Chronogrammies paid media can drive people directly to your owned media and create interest in your earned media.

 Enhanced listings include photo, description, and links to your owned media.
 This makes your nomination stand out from the competition.

 Exclusive Category Banners provide you with a banner that is placed over the top of the main category such as, Retail, Health & Wellness, and Food.
 Banners also provide click-back links to your website.

 Rotating Subcategory Sponsor Banners provide you with a banner that is placed above the subcategory such as, Women’s Boutique, Yoga Studio, and Chinese Food.
 These banners also provide click-back links to your website.

-All three types of media are important to your Chronogrammies media strategy.
-It’s up to you to review your media and decide where to set your priorities that make the most sense for your brand.
+All three types of media—owned, earned, and paid—are important to your Chronogrammies media strategy.
+It’s up to you to review your media and decide where to set your priorities in a way that makes the most sense for your brand and budget.

 - Owned media platforms are an extension of your brand and create additional avenues for people to interact with your company.